 As the COVID-19 pandemic evolves The CIRI Foundation (TCF) is actively monitoring protocols and mandates.
 In an effort to prevent further spread and protect both TCF’s participants and team members, TCF is making changes to the way we provide our services.

 As of September 21, 2022, The CIRI Foundation office is open by appointment.
 TCF team members are in office regularly Tuesday through Thursday.
 If you would like to visit in office, please call ahead so TCF knows when to expect you.
-Masks are required of all visitors.
+Masks are encouraged of all visitors.

 The CIRI Foundation is continuing regular services and our deadlines are not impacted.
 Current applicants are encouraged to continue using our online application to apply.
 If you are applying for funding with a program that uses paper applications, please submit them by emailing your applications to email@example.com.

 Please continue to check our homepage for updates and follow TCF on Facebook for regular updates.

 TCF realizes there are a number of difficulties that have occurred during your past term or recent coursework related to COVID-19, including changes to schedules, course availability, adaption to online courses, campus closures and other unforeseen impacts.

 In an effort to address COVID-19’s impact on TCF scholarship and grant recipients, TCF has created a COVID-19 Impact Form to assist with the notification process.